code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 }
 ```

-Avro ships with code generation which allows us to automatically create Java classes based on defined <var>'User'</var> schema.
+Avro ships with code generation which allows us to automatically create Java classes based on the above defined <var>'User'</var> schema.
 Once we have generated the relevant classes, there is no need to use the schema directly in our program.
 The classes can be generated using the <var>avro-tools.jar</var> or via the Avro Maven plugin, we will use the latter in this example.

 We start from a previous [Spring Boot Kafka example]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) and add the `avro` Maven dependency to the dependencies section.
 In addition we configure the `avro-maven-plugin` to run the <var>'schema'</var> goal on all schema's that are found in the <var>/src/main/resources/avro/</var> location as shown below.